- Arguably the most important of all courses

 - Week 8: The Next Life; Human Responsibility

 - Week 10: The Unseen; Summary

 The content consists of weekly Live Sessions, pre-recorded audio lessons and slides explaining and expanding upon the text, handouts and a Final Examination.
-Ustadh Anas shall hold weekly office hours where students can consult with him one-on-one.
+Ustadh Farid shall hold weekly office hours where students can consult with him one-on-one.
 Students are required to listen to the week’s pre-recorded audio material before attending the Live Session, which shall focus on conceptual discussions and student’s questions based on the week’s material.
 Students are highly encouraged to post their questions in the Forum over the course of the week, which are answered during the Live Sessions.